 The BBQ is a popular male domain where sausages, burgers and hot dogs are frequently burnt to a crisp!
 The World Health Organisation says that processed meat causes bowel cancer and red meat probably does too.
 Bowel cancer is the second most common cancer in England and the third most common cause of cancer death after lung and prostate cancer in men.
 The solution is easy; stick a vegan sausage or a Portobello mushroom on the grill!

 10. Men’s fitness

 Contrary to popular belief, you don’t build muscle by eating muscle (meat).
 Muscles develop by being used, and the best diet to fuel this is a well-balanced whole grain vegan diet.
 The advantage of this diet is that it provides all the good stuff; complex carbohydrates, antioxidants and fibre, while avoiding the baddies; saturated animal fats, animal protein and cholesterol, all linked to a heart disease, diabetes, obesity and some cancers.
-It contains plenty of complex carbohydrates; wholemeal bread, brown pasta and brown rice, to provide slow-release energy and fibre to help protect heart and bowel health.
+It contains plenty of complex carbohydrates; wholemeal bread, wholewheat pasta and brown rice, to provide slow-release energy and fibre to help protect heart and bowel health.
 It is rich in disease-busting antioxidants; vitamins A, C and E, especially important for sportspeople.
 It also provides a good supply of unsaturated essential fatty acids found in nuts, seeds, beans, avocados and vegetable oils, including omega-3s from flax seed oil also known as linseed oil, walnuts and some green leafy vegetables, to help maintain a healthy heart.
-It can satisfy the heartiest appetite while also supplying all the nutrients your body requires to maintain a sporty lifestyle and build up extra muscle.
+It can satisfy the heartiest appetite while also supplying all the nutrients your body requires to maintain a sporty lifestyle, build up extra muscle and reduce recovery time.